JordanLaserGit/coverage_tools/README.md

 4) Create a text file that summarizes the test files (which were used and which were not) ('test_name'_file_summary.txt)
 5) Generate the cmake build system
 6) Execute test, collect coverage data, and generate a html of the coverage report.

-# Intructions

-## configs

-In test_coverage.json, include the cmake options under the field "options".
-Also give this test a name and select verbose bool.

-In test_libs.json, the user can provide lists of google tests and folders to exclude.
-Also, the user must add the project libraries that are being tested.

-## Run it

-command 'arg1' 'arg2' 'arg3'
-bash test_coverage.sh 'path to test_coverage.json' 'path to test_libs.json' 'path to project'